kubedb/website/content/docs/platform/v2026.3.30/guides/cluster-management/add-cluster/import-rancher-cluster.md

   version: v2026.3.30
 ---

-# Adding a Rancher Managed Cluster to AppsCode Dashboard
+# Adding a Rancher Managed Cluster to Platform Console

-Adding a `Rancher-Managed` cluster to the AppsCode Dashboard involves a slightly different process.
-In order to import a `Rancher-Managed` cluster to the AppsCode Dashboard, you need to create a Rancher Managed Organization and a Rancher Type Credential.
+Adding a `Rancher-Managed` cluster to the Platform Console involves a slightly different process.
+In order to import a `Rancher-Managed` cluster to the Platform Console, you need to create a Rancher Managed Organization and a Rancher Type Credential.

 ## Create Rancher Type Credential